 Bio

 Lena Song is a second-generation Asian American painter and filmmaker.
-Born in Fairfax, Virginia, Lena grew up visiting D.C’s Smithsonian museums.
+Born in Fairfax, Virginia, Lena grew up visiting D.C.’s Smithsonian museums.
 Her work is informed by American Realism and Impressionism alongside her own lived experiences.
-Inspired by nature, spirituality, and cinematography, her art highlights themes of belonging, growth, and self-discovery.
+Inspired by nature, spirituality, and cinematography, her art highlights themes of strength, growth, and transience.

-Lena’s works have been exhibited in the U.S. Capitol (2021, 2022), premiered at the Brown Media Group Film Festival in NY and LA (2024), showcased at the International Regeneration Youth Film Festival in Melbourne, Australia (2022), and premiered at the Asian American International Film Festival in NY (2025).
+Lena’s work has been exhibited in the U.S. Capitol (2021, 2022) and screened in half a dozen film festivals, including the International Regeneration Youth Film Festival in Melbourne, Australia (2022), the Asian American International Film Festival in NYC (2025) and the Brown Media Group Film Festival in NYC and LA (2024).
 Presently, Lena studies Visual Art, Economics, and Computer Science at Brown University.
+The most recent film she worked on, Back Then, is set to premiere at the D.C.
+Independent Film Festival in 2026.

 Artist Statement